mvanthoor/rustic/readme.md

 1. For the last few years I have not been happy with the direction in which Microsoft is taking its products, including GitHub.
-Therefore I have begun migrating off of Microsoft products and services for private use in 2019, starting with switching all of my private computers to Debian Linux, including my main workstation.
+Therefore I have begun migrating off of Microsoft products and services for private use since 2019, starting with switching all of my private computers to Debian Linux.
+This includes my main workstation.
 GitHub is the last Microsoft product or service that I still privately used.
-1. I am not confident that the current government in the USA will take (inter)national laws and regulations into account with regard to free speech and democracy.
-Therefore I have been migrating off of USA-based services and software products for private use where possible.
+1. I am not confident that the current government in the USA will take (inter)national laws and regulations into account with regard to free speech, democracy and even data safety.
+Therefore I have been migrating off of USA-based services for private use where possible.

 I'm thankful to everyone who has starred this repository or had any interest in this personal project for whatever reason at all.
 If you wish to keep following